anviljs/anvil.js/README.md

 * Install, remove, enable or disable plugins
 * Automatically install any plugins your build file defines as dependencies
+* Run local tasks (follows the same api as a plugin)
 * Continuously and incrementally build the project as files change
 * Create default build files based on installed plugins
 * Combine resource files through a comment-based import syntax